 And when they click on the pop-up, they could be taken to the landing page, wherein you could ask them to fill in their details and those of the referral.
 See, this is yet another actionable way of growing your list.

 Also, if you offer products or services that might need some professional advice, create those resources.
 It could be a how-to guide or an e-book - but something that your visitors would find useful.

-For instance, if you sell woollen clothes, then you could create resources on how to crochet a beanie hat in exchange for user contact information.
+For instance, if you sell woolen clothes, then you could create resources on how to crochet a beanie hat in exchange for user contact information.

 Once you start collecting visitor information, segment them for narrow targeting.
 Let’s look at some of the best ways to segment your audience.

-Talking about demography can help bring light into a person’s needs and interests.
+Talking about demography can help bring light to a person’s needs and interests.
 You’d want to collect the following information: